cobrich/netcfg-backup/README.md

 # Netcfg-Backup

-A reliable and extensible tool written in Go for automated backup of network device configurations, featuring a built-in monitoring stack.
+A reliable, web-based tool for automated backup of network device configurations, featuring a full observability stack.

 [![Go Report Card](https://goreportcard.com/badge/github.com/cobrich/netcfg-backup)](https://goreportcard.com/report/github.com/cobrich/netcfg-backup)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`netcfg-backup` allows you to connect to a large number of network devices concurrently via SSH or Telnet, execute a predefined set of commands, and save the output.
-It comes with a pre-configured observability stack using Prometheus and Grafana to monitor job performance.
+`netcfg-backup` provides a user-friendly web interface to manage your network device inventory, run backups on demand, and browse historical configuration files.
+It uses a concurrent worker pool to handle many devices efficiently and comes with a pre-configured monitoring stack using Prometheus and Grafana.

+For automation and scripting, a powerful command-line interface (CLI) is also available.

 ## Key Features

+-   **Web Interface:** A clean, intuitive UI for all primary operations:
+    -   Full CRUD (Create, Read, Update, Delete) for your device inventory.
+    -   On-demand backup execution for all devices.
+    -   A browser for viewing saved backup files.
+-   **Persistent Storage:** Uses a local SQLite database to reliably store device configurations.
--   **Built-in Monitoring Stack:** Comes with a ready-to-use `docker-compose` setup for Prometheus and Grafana, providing instant insights into job performance, duration, and success rates.
+-   **Built-in Monitoring Stack:** Comes with a `docker-compose` setup for Prometheus and Grafana, providing instant insights into job performance and success rates.
--   **Versatile CLI:** Manage your device inventory with `add`, `list`, `edit`, `remove`, run scheduled backups with `run`, or execute one-off commands with `exec`.
+-   **Versatile CLI:** A powerful command-line interface for scripting and automation (`add`, `list`, `edit`, `remove`, `run`, `exec`, `migrate`).
--   **Multi-protocol Support:** Connect to devices using SSH (with key-based authentication) or legacy Telnet.
--   **Concurrent Operations:** Efficiently handles large device lists using a worker pool.
--   **Secure Credential Management:** Handles secrets securely via environment variables, with support for `.env` files for easy local development.
--   **DevOps Ready:** Features structured JSON logging and a multi-stage `Dockerfile` for quick and secure containerization.
+-   **Multi-protocol & Secure:** Connects via SSH (keys) or Telnet, handling secrets securely via environment variables.

 ## Getting Started